On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy

 As shown above, the coupling of the electromagnetic and elastic fields leads to a variety of effects.
 The underlying mechanisms of these effects are both important and interesting.
 Many models and theoretical approaches were developed over the past century to study them both microscopically and macroscopically.
-To be very brief here also, the microscopic understanding mainly focuses on the relations between the crystal structures and properties of the materials, while the macroscopic understanding mainly uses phenomenological models to obtain the constitutive equations of these coupling effects.
+To be very brief here, the microscopic understanding mainly focuses on the relations between the crystal structures and properties of the materials, while the macroscopic understanding mainly uses phenomenological models to obtain the constitutive equations of these coupling effects.
 One major theoretical approach at the macroscopic level is the Lagrangian formulation.
 The Lagrangian formulation was initially developed in analytical mechanics and latter extended to continuum mechanics to derive the equations of motion.
 In electrodynamics, Lagrangian formulation can also be used to derive governing equations for the scalar and vector potentials for the electric and magnetic fields.
 These equations are in fact equivalent to the set of Maxwell equations.
 Using the Lagrangian formulation, governing equations are derived to ensure that the first variation of the integral of Lagrangian, which is defined to be the difference between the kinetic and potential energies of the system, over a time interval is zero.
-A comprehensive treatment of the electro-mechanical effects using the Lagrangian formulation with nonlinear finite deformation can be found in literatures such as here$^{\cite{Ogden:2014}}$.
-A detailed theory of piezoelectricity and its application in piezoelectric devices can be found in literatures such as here$^{\cite{Tichy:2010, Jiashi:2005}}$.
-However, given the fact that the coupling effects between electromagnetic and elastic fields essentially arises from the energy conversion between the electromagnetic fields and the elastic field, it appears that one more important issue is still left unaddressed.
+A detailed theory of piezoelectricity and its application in piezoelectric devices can be found in literatures such as here.$^{\cite{Tichy:2010}}$ However, given the fact that the coupling effects between electromagnetic and elastic fields essentially arises from the energy conversion between the electromagnetic fields and the elastic field, it appears that one more important issue is still left unaddressed.
 That is, how is energy converted between these two fields and how can this process be formulated?